 Week 2: Scientific Research Related to Occupational Cancer

-Now that we have a better understanding of cancer in the fire service, we will use this week to explore scientific research that identifies the link between occupational exposures and cancer rates among firefighters.
+With an understanding of cancer in the fire service, use this week to explore scientific research that identifies the link between occupational exposures and cancer rates among fire fighters.
 Additionally, this week looks at research on screening for cancer and exposure routes.

 A cross-sectional study from the Sylvester Firefighter Cancer Initiative / Alberto J. Caban-Martinez